kei070/Python_Avalanche_Library/README.md

 The procedure to optimise and train the random forest models is presented in the pdf-document `Doc_Train_ML_Model.pdf`.

 The procedure to hindcast and future-project the avalanche-day frequency as well as the generation of the corresponding (and some other) plots are dexcribed in `Doc_Predict_and_Plot.pdf`.

+The models and the data used to train them are published on Zenodo (https://doi.org/10.5281/zenodo.17106819).
+For the data not available in the Zenodo repository, consult the documentation pdfs and see above.

 Some packages and their versions used: <br>
 `scikit-learn 1.5.1` <br>